xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/repositories.md

 ## Binary packages

-To save space and to simplify management, each XCDL package may be packed into a ZIP archive and distributed via a web server, with each archive having its own URL.
+To save space and to simplify management, each xCDL package may be packed into a ZIP archive and distributed via a web server, with each archive having its own URL.

 The component framework should be able to download these archives, unpack them and add their content to the local component repository.